Proclamation 4483: Jimmy Carter's position

 Jimmy Carter supported a policy of blanket pardons for draft evaders during his 1976 presidential campaign.

 Jimmy Carter supported the Vietnam War longer than most Democrats, maintaining his position until 1974, one year after the United States' involvement ended.
-He was open to support for draft evaders, as he felt that it was unfair for disproportionately poor men to be fighting in the war.
+He was open to support for draft evaders, and felt that it was unfair for the war to be fought by more poorer Americans relative to their demographic distribution among American citizens.
 He did not support amnesty when he began campaigning in the 1976 presidential election, but he had his staff bring him literature on the issue.
 Among the writing they brought him was the National Council for Universal and Unconditional Amnesty, the Congressional Fact-Sheet on Amnesty, Amex-Canada, Religious Statements on Amnesty, Americans for Amnesty's Update on National Amnesty Week, Amnesty Information Service's Amnesty Fact Sheet, transcripts of Congressional testimony, and media clips.
 His adult sons also expressed to him their support for amnesty.

 Carter framed clemency for draft evaders as a practical solution to reduce Vietnam-era tensions, rather than one of ideological principle.
 He also wanted draft evaders to be able to participate in society without fear of prosecution, describing the years in exile as "adequate punishment".
 Carter called it the "single hardest decision" of his campaign.
 He opposed clemency for deserters on the basis that leaving active military service endangered the lives of other soldiers.

 To avoid the strong connotations associated with the term amnesty, Carter described his policy as blanket pardons, which he specified would come without judgement or comment.
 Amnesty was seen as implying validation or acceptance of the anti-war movement, while pardons were seen as forgiveness toward draft evaders without condoning any motive for evading the draft.
 Carter emphasized these definitions while campaigning to seek approval of blanket pardons.
 McGovern's campaign four years earlier had been derided as "amnesty, abortion, and acid", and Carter wished to avoid a repeat of this.
 Carter paid less attention to the issue of amnesty after receiving the Democratic Party nomination, as his polling showed it was not a major issue.
 His opponent Ford was against further clemency, but Ford's own unsuccessful clemency program disincentivized him from raising the issue against Carter.
 Carter won the presidential election, and there were questions about whether he would pardon deserters along with draft evaders.
 His younger advisors supported pardons for deserters, while the advisors closer to his own age warned against it.